Heshbon/alx-higher_level_programming/0x02-python-import_modules/README.md

 0x02.
 Python - import & modules

-#Task projects on how to import functions from another file, and learn how to use imported functions.
+#In this project, I was able to learn how to use imported functions and import functions from another file.

-#How to create a module, learn how to use the built-in function dir() and using command line arguments with Python programs.
+#Learn how to use the buil-in function dir, create a module, and use command line arguments with Python programs.